 When your wipers are in their normal resting position, they sit low beneath the bonnet line.
 Trying to lift them manually can cause scratches, damage the motor, or even crack the windscreen if forced.
 Service mode moves the wipers into a vertical position on the windscreen, allowing you to safely lift them away from the glass for cleaning or replacement.

-There are two primary ways to activate service mode on most Audi models.
+There are two ways to activate service mode on most Audi models:

 Method 1: Using the Wiper Stalk